banklab/banklab.github.io/people.md

 * Contact: loic.marrec [at] iee.unibe.ch

 ![Photo of Ana Y. Loïc Marrec](/assets/img/team/loic_marrec_320x320.jpg)
-<i>I'm excited to get started in the Division of Theoretical Ecology and Evolution where I will study various aspects of evolutionary processes.
-I will mainly focus on evolutionary rescue mechanisms using analytical methods and stochastic simulations.</i>
+<i>My general interest is in theoretical evolution and population genetics.
+My aim is to understand how evolutionary and ecological dynamics shape microbial communities.
+More specifically, I study the biodiversity and stability of these communities using analytical methods and stochastic simulations, as well as data.</i>

 ---